samtron1412/docs/soc/ctry/usa/en-us/en-us-writing.md

   or `Ms.`, using `Dr.` for a medical doctor or professor for the first time.
 If you don't have a specific name for the recipient, a simple `Hello` is perfectly sufficient.
+- If you do not know the recipient's gender, you should use
+    + `Dear FirstName LastName`

 ### Closing